ternaris/marv-robotics/docs/install/docker.rst

    Usage: run-container SITE SCANROOT [EXTRA_OPTS ...]

-   The site is expected to contain marv.conf and uwsgi.conf.
+   The site is expected to contain marv.conf and gunicorn_cfg.py.
    It is mounted inside the container at /home/marv/site.

    The scanroot contains the log files for one or more collections.